 Nothing unusual about vote count in Arizona dragging on

 Every election, it takes weeks for Arizona to count its ballots.
-But because the Democrat in the tight U.S. Senate race there, Kyrsten Sinema, jumped into the lead in the latest results, some Republicans - though none in Arizona - have raised baseless allegations of fraud.
+But as the Democrat in the tight U.S. Senate race there jumped into the lead in the latest results some Republicans have raised baseless allegations of fraud.

 The most prominent is President Donald Trump.
-On Friday morning he suggested there was something sinister about "Democrats" adding to their tallies.
-"Now in Arizona, all of a sudden, out of the wilderness, they find a lot of votes."
+On Friday morning he suggested there was something sinister about the Arizona tally.
+Later Friday, as Republican pessimism about Rep. Martha McSally's prospects rose, Trump made an allegation with no evidence on twitter that "signatures don't match" in Arizona and suggested a do-over election.

-There is no evidence of anything unusual going on in the Arizona vote-counting.
-And it's plausible Sinema's opponent, Republican Rep. Martha McSally, could jump back into the lead in coming days.
+There is no evidence of anything unusual going on in the Arizona vote-counting - and no elected Republican officials in the state have cried foul.
+It's plausible that Democrat Kyrsten Sinema's opponent, McSally, could jump back into the lead in coming days.
 That wouldn't be suspicious, either.
 Here's why:

 WHY DOES ARIZONA TAKE SO LONG?